 Section 2.
 The grievance procedure shall be as follows:

-Step 1: An employee and/or the Union shall submit a grievance in writing, on the grievance form included in Appendix F of this Agreement, to the person designated by the agency head for such purpose not later than twenty-one (21) calendar days after the date on which the alleged act or omission giving rise to the grievance occurred or after the date on which there was a reasonable basis for knowledge of the occurrence.
+Step 1: An employee and/or the Union shall submit a grievance in writing, on the grievance form included in Appendix F of this Agreement, to the person designated by the Employer for such purpose not later than twenty-one (21) calendar days after the date on which the alleged act or omission giving rise to the grievance occurred or after the date on which there was a reasonable basis for knowledge of the occurrence.
 Such grievance shall identify the Article(s) believed to have been violated, state how and when the Article(s) was violated and state the remedy sought.
-The person so designated by the agency head shall reply in writing by the end of seven (7) calendar days following the date of submission, or if a meeting is held to review the grievance by the end of twenty- one (21) calendar days following the date of the submission.
+The person so designated by the Employer shall reply in writing by the end of seven (7) calendar days following the date of submission, or if a meeting is held to review the grievance by the end of twenty- one (21) calendar days following the date of the submission.
+A meeting will be held upon request by either party or the matter will be waived to Step II.

 Step II:

-In the event the employee or the Union wishes to appeal an unsatisfactory decision at Step I, the appeal shall be presented in writing, on the grievance form included in Appendix F of this Agreement, to the person designated by the agency head for such purpose within ten (10) calendar days following the receipt of the Step I decision.
+In the event the employee or the Union wishes to appeal an unsatisfactory decision at Step I, the appeal shall be presented in writing, on the grievance form prepared by the Employer to the Director of the Office of Labor Relations and Employment Law within ten (10) calendar days following the receipt of the Step I decision.
 Such grievance shall identify the Article(s) believed to have been violated, state how and when the Article(s) was violated and state the remedy.
+The Employer shall meet with the Union for review of the grievance upon request and shall issue a written decision to the employee and/or the Union within fourteen (14) calendar days following the day the grievance is filed or Step II conference is held, whichever is later.

-Disciplinary grievances filed at Step II or Step III of the grievance procedure, must also contain the "Confirmation of Forum" form (as outlined in Article 23, Section 4).
+Disciplinary grievances filed at Step II must also contain the "Confirmation of Forum" form (as outlined in Article 23, Section 8).
 Grievances not containing the signed form by the date of the scheduled conference or the rendering of a decision shall be considered denied.

-The agency head or his/her designee may meet with the employee and/or the Union for review of the grievance, and if a conference is held shall issue a written decision of findings supported by the information gathered at the conference to the employee and/or the Union within fourteen (14) calendar days following the day on which the conference was held.
-If no conference was held, the Agency Head or designee shall respond to the grievance in writing within twenty-eight (28) calendar

-days from the date upon which the grievance was filed.
-The Agency Head's designee at Step II shall have the authority to sustain, vacate or modify a decision or action taken at the lower level.

-In the event that a meeting/conference was not held at Step I, a Step II conference must be held in accordance with the provisions of Section C.

-Step III: In the event the employee or the Union wishes to appeal an unsatisfactory decision at Step II, the appeal must be presented, on the grievance form included In Appendix F of this Agreement, to HRD within ten (10) calendar days of the receipt of the unsatisfactory decision at Step II.
-Such grievance shall identify the Article(s) believed to have been violated, state how and when the Article(s) was violated and state the remedy sought.
-HRD shall issue a written reply by the end of the thirty (30) calendar days following the day on which the appeal was filed or if a conference is held by the end of the twenty-one (21) calendar days following the close of the conference.
-HRD, at Step III, shall have the authority to sustain, vacate or modify a decision or action taken at the lower level.